mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 1 - Publishing your first Web Apps/README.md

 ![img5][img5]

 The Web App Name field will be pre-populated with a globally unique name.
-Unless a Resource Group and App Service Plan have already been created under the subscription, they will need to be added now.
-Once all the fields have been filled in, click `Create` and our App Service will be provisioned.
+If you have not already created a Resource Group and App Service Plan in the subscription they will need to be added now.
+Once all the fields have been entered, click `Create` and your App Service will be provisioned.

-Once provisioning is complete, our publishing profile is complete and the Publish dialog will appear to guide us through the rest of the process:
+Once provisioning is complete and your publishing profile is complete the Publish dialog will appear to guide you through the rest of the process:

 ![img6][img6]

-At this point we should be able to click Publish, and wait a few minutes for the deploy to complete.
-We can keep an eye on the Output window to check the status.
-When the deployment is complete, our browser should open a new tab and display our cloud-powered website!
+At this point you should be able to click Publish, and wait a few minutes for the deploy to complete.
+You can monitor the Output window to check the status.
+When the deployment is complete, your browser should open a new tab and display your new cloud-powered website!

 ![img7][img7]

 ## Check out the portal

 Point a browser to https://portal.azure.com.
-Click on the Hamburger button and select `All resources` from the side menu.
+Click on the Hamburger menu and select `All resources` from the side menu.
 The new App Service should show up:

 ![img8][img8]

-Clicking on the App Service will take us to a screen where you can manage and monitor your website.
+Clicking on the App Service will take you to a screen where you can manage and monitor your website.

 ![img9][img9]